Drive with illicit substance in system (drug driving) lawyers

 - Be represented by a traffic lawyer with at least 5 years of experience as a traffic lawyer.

-- Be represented by lawyers who have won awards like NSW Australian of the Year, the Law Society President’s Medal, the Pride of Australia Medal, and the Human Rights Award.
+- Be represented by a law firm co-founded by Deng Adut, who has won awards such as NSW Australian of the Year, the Law Society President’s Medal, the Pride of Australia Medal, and the Human Rights Award.

 - Support our Community Partnership initiative.